arq¶

 -

-Parameters: timeout – how long to wait for tasks to finish, defaults to shutdown_delay
+- Cancel all pending tasks and optionally re-enqueue jobs which haven’t finished after the timeout. - Parameters: - timeout – how long to wait for tasks to finish, defaults to - shutdown_delay

 -